 Section 2.
 Election.
 At the May membership meeting the Nominating Committee shall present a list of nominees, one for each of any vacant officer position and one or more for any vacant directorships at large.
 Committees and members may submit names to the Nominating Committee for consideration.
 Additional nominations may be presented from the floor, after which a slate of nominees for officers and directorship shall be presented to the membership.
-An election by the members will decide the new officers and board of directors.
+An election by the members will decide the new officers and Board of Directors.

 Section 2.
 Voting Procedures.
-Quorum will be defined as at least 2 board members present.
+Quorum will be defined as at least two board members present.
 At least one of these board members present at a meeting under special circumstances must be President or Vice President.
 The presence of Vice President or President will be such to facilitate voting, etc. No financial transactions may be acted upon at this meeting, except for basic operational costs, including but not limited to Minnesota Environmental Partnership membership, insurance, mail box fees, and website maintenance.
-At a meeting under special circumstances, no voting shall take place considering Article 2, Section 7: Removal of Board Members.
+At a meeting under special circumstances, no voting shall take place considering Article Two, Section 7: Removal of Board Members.

 Section 1.
 Fiscal Year.
 The fiscal year of the DAS shall begin on the first day of July in each year.

 Section 2.
 Installation of Officers.
-All newly elected officers, directors, and committee chairs shall take office on the first day of July in each year.
+All newly elected officers, Directors, and committee chairs shall take office on the first day of July in each year.